guumaster/random-collections/KRE-notes.md.md

 **KRT**
 ¿And how do you create and put your version in a runtime?
 You need a KRT file.
 This is a package that contains a version.
 Same as saying it contains the code, the model and a definition file of your solution.
 This is the file that you can upload and would be handle by the engine and live inside a runtime.

+A side note.
 At this point the KRT file is generated manually, but in future versions this will be exported by a Data Scientist from the Konstellation Development Toolkit directly.

 3. GO TO ADMIN UI